What is an Evil Twin Attack & How To Detect & Prevent It

 Preventing an Evil Twin Attack

-• Use a VPN: A Virtual Private Network encrypts your data, making it difficult for hackers to intercept.
+• Use a VPN: A Virtual Private Network encrypts data, making it difficult for hackers to intercept.

 • Use Secure Networks: Avoid unsecured Wi-Fi networks and prefer those that require a password.